emdb-empiar/sfftk-rw/docs/_build/html/_sources/developing.rst.txt

 Adding A Segment To The Segmentation
 ==========================================================
 Once we have added the individual segment representations to the respective segments we can add the segment to the segmentation.
-The list of segments is contained in a :py:class:`.SFFSegmentList` object.
+The list of segments is contained in a :py:class:`sfftkrw.SFFSegmentList` object.

 .. code-block:: python

     # create the list of segments
-    seg.segments = api.SFFSegmentList()
+    seg.segment_list = sff.SFFSegmentList()

     # add the segment
-    seg.segments.append(segment)
+    seg.segment_list.append(segment)